dgwynne/wslv/README.md

 display, and /dev/wsmouse0 for a pointer.
 When you log in on the console the system changes the ownership of these devices so you can use them as a non-privileged user.

+## Usage

+`wslv` requires an MQTT server and a Lua script.
+These can be specified with the `-h` and `-l` command line options respectively.

+The full set of command line options are:

+- `-4`

+Force `wslv` to use IPv4 for the MQTT server connection.

+- `-6`

+Force `wslv` to use IPv6 for the MQTT server connection.

+- `-d devname`

+Use `devname` as the name of the device in MQTT topics.
+By default `wslv` uses the short host name of the local system.

+- `-h mqtthost`

+The host name for the MQTT server.

+- `-i idletime`

+The number of seconds of idle time before the screen will blank.
+By default the idle time is 2 minutes.

+- `-l script.lua`

+The Lua script used to control LVGL on the display.

+- `-M wsmouse`

+A `wsmouse(4)` device to use as a LVGL pointer.
+If no pointers are specified `wslv` will use /dev/wsmouse0 by default.
+Multiple pointers may be specified.

+- `-p mqttport`

+The MQTT server port to connect to. `wslv` will default to port 1883.

+- `-W wsdisplay`

+The `wsdisplay(4)` device to use as the LVGL display. `wslv` will default to /dev/ttyC0.
+If the display appears to support DRM and Kernel Mode Setting, `wslv` will close the `wsdisplay(4)` device and try opening `/dev/dri/card0` instead.

+## MQTT

+The MQTT messages that `wslv` sends and receives are roughly modelled on Tasmota.

+`wslv` uses `tele/DEVNAME/LWT` as the topic for "Last Will and Testament" messages.
+Once connected it publishes `Online`.
+If it's disconnected the MQTT server should publish `Offline`.

+The state of the screen is published as part of `tele/DEVNAME/STATUS`.
+The screen can be manually controlled by sending `OFF`, `ON`, or `TOGGLE` to `cmnd/DEVNAME/blank`.

+Lua scripts can use `wslv.tele(topic, payload)` to publish messages.
+The topic argument to the `wslv.tele()` method is added to the end of `tele/DEVNAME/` before being sent. ie, `wslv.tele('foo', 'bar')` will send `bar` to `tele/DEVNAME/foo`.

+MQTT messages sent to topics starting with `cmnd/DEVNAME/` will be given to the Lua script to handle if it provides a `cmnd()` function for `wslv` to call.
+The `cmnd/DEVNAME/` prefix is removed from the topic before the Lua `cmnd()` handler is called.